Academic Catalog

 Lab Content

 Students will work individually and in teams on proper wiring and grounding of electrical systems.
-Safe working practices are reviewed and will include:
+Safe working practices will be reviewed, including safe material management, equipment usage, and lock-out tag-out procedures in the lab.
+Students will engage in the following labs:

 Special Facilities and/or Equipment